 This professional is available for new clients.

 Hi, I'm Jill, and thank you for visiting my profile.
 I'm a qualified counsellor with experience working with young people and adults of all ages.
 I'm currently working online and offer a free introductory half hour session to give us a chance to talk and see if you feel comfortable talking to me and if I think I'm the right person to help you.

 At times life can be difficult.
 You may have persistent worries or fears.
 Your emotions might feel overwhelming.
 Perhaps you have been deeply hurt by an event or experience.
 Or you may have developed ways of trying to manage your feelings that are no longer working.
-Talking to friends and family is often helpful but sometimes it isn’t enough, and talking to a supportive independent 'stranger' can be easier.
-During my training, as a course requirement, I underwent 3 years of personal therapy so I have experienced how rewarding it can be to open up to a counsellor and start to make sense of unwanted thoughts and feelings.
+Talking to friends and family is often helpful but sometimes it isn’t enough, and talking to a supportive independent 'stranger' can, in some respects, be easier.
+Throughout my training, and afterwards, I have undertaken personal therapy, and have experienced how rewarding it can be to open up to a counsellor, to build a relationship and start to make sense of unwanted thoughts and feelings.

 I offer a confidential, empathic and non-judgemental safe space for you to express yourself and to explore any issues you may be struggling with.
 No two people’s experiences are the same, which is why paying attention to your individual experience is my priority, in order for us to work together to find a way forward that feels right for you.

 What to expect

 We will arrange an introductory session which is an initial meeting to discuss what you’d like from counselling and to provide an opportunity for you to ask questions, and to consider whether you would like to continue with regular sessions.
 It is important for you to feel safe, respected and understood.

 The introductory session does not commit either of us to further sessions but if you decide you would like to go ahead, and we both feel happy to work together, we will agree a contract to suit your individual requirements.
 We will arrange a mutually convenient time for regular sessions, which will normally last 50 minutes.